Disclaimer

 • The victim’s family suffered losses from the death of their family member.

-There is a lot of evidence that the victim’s family can submit to prove wrongful death, including medical expenses, funeral costs, witness testimony, employment records, and more.
+The victim’s family can submit a lot of evidence to prove wrongful death, including medical expenses, funeral costs, witness testimony, employment records, and more.
 However, the challenging part of a wrongful death claim is proving causation, meaning that the defendant’s negligence resulted in the death of a loved one.

 An experienced wrongful death attorney can help gather the relevant evidence required to prove negligence and causation and obtain the compensation you and your family deserve.